- 1. Organizational Skills Assessment

 8. Technical Skills Assessment

-During a technical skills assessment, you'll be given some project to complete in your own time that usually requires specific software or hardware.
+During a technical skills assessment, you'll be given a project to complete in your own time that usually requires specific software or hardware.
 You'll then have a one-on-one session with an evaluator, who'll ask questions about your progress, assess whether your finished product meets stated requirements, and evaluate how proficient you are at using whatever was necessary for you to do your project.

 9. Personality Assessment

 When a business hires you, they usually want to know if you’re a good fit for the job.
 Personality assessments ask you questions about your personality and values.
-This assessment helps an employer understand how their work environment will affect you and deal with stressful situations effectively.
+This assessment helps an employer understand how their work environment will affect you and how you deal with stressful situations effectively.
 A typical personality assessment will consist of an interview and delve into how you deal with stress, work in teams, and your career aspirations.

 Depending on where you're applying for a job and what type of company you're aiming for, there can be more than one type of personality test.
 You could receive one or more assessments depending on how many positions you're being considered for at a given company.
 Some questions will make you feel like you're being judged, while others may seem a little odd or out of place.
+Many companies also use situational judgment tests as part of their personality assessments to evaluate how candidates would respond to specific workplace scenarios.

 10. Job-Specific Assessment

 A job-specific assessment tests your knowledge of a specific job and demonstrates whether you have all the skills necessary for success.
 Your resume may be a powerful way to prove you have a lot of experience in your field, but it's a good idea to offer some proof that you can get stuff done.
-The hiring department will require you to take assessments; short quizzes that reveal job-specific skills.
+The hiring department will require you to take employment assessment tests, short quizzes that reveal job-specific skills.

 Endnote